 Some mushrooms provide vitamin D2 in variable amounts.

-Foods fortified with Vitamin D can provide most of the vitamin D. For example, milk, breakfast cereals often contain added vitamin D, as do some brands of orange juice, yogurt, margarine and other food products.
+Foods fortified with Vitamin D can provide most of the vitamin D.

 Most people meet at least some of their vitamin D needs through exposure to sunlight.6